swiftlang/swift-testing/Documentation/Proposals/NNNN-third-party-issues.md

 ## Integration with supporting tools

-Tool integrating with the testing library need to create a type conforming to `Issue.Kind.ToolContext` and use that with `Issue.record` to record an issue with an arbitrary message.
+Tools integrating with the testing library need to create a type conforming to `ToolMetadata` and use that with `Issue.record` to record an issue with an arbitrary message.

 But if they wish, they can still use the existing `Issue.record` API to record unconditional failures.